Dedicating time and talent to promote scholarship within our chapter and among the Kansas State community is among our main goals.Learn More

 Welcome to the XIX Chapter of Mortar Board!

-At the 2013 Mortar Board National Conference in Chicago, the Kansas State XIX Chapter was honored with the Mortar Board Golden Torch Award for our chapter's outstanding year.
-This was a huge honor for our chapter as only approximately 10 percent of national chapters received the Golden Torch recognition.
-The continued determination and achievement earned Kansas State's chapter our tenth consecutive national award.
+At the 2014 Mortar Board National Conference in Atlanta, the Kansas State XIX Chapter was honored with the Mortar Board Silver Torch Award for our chapter's outstanding year.
+The continued determination and achievement earned Kansas State's chapter our eleventh consecutive national award.